-The Northern Ireland cease-fire between the Irish Republican Army and British troops came to an and on Sunday.
+Background: The Northern Ireland cease-fire between the Irish Republican Army and British troops came to an and on Sunday.
 It was thirteen days old.

 The trouble began when British troops and a Catholic crowd clashed with rubber bullets and missiles at a predominantly Protestant housing estate, where some Catholic families were trying to move into empty houses.
 Following the confrontation British troops int he area -- a strong Roman Catholic, I.R.A. - controlled district of the city -- came under heavy fire.

 Thee were no fatalities, but the I.R.A. said in a statement afterwards that British troops had attacked the Catholic crowd, and both wings of the outlawed army would 'resume hostilities with the utmost ferocity'.
 A statement from the office of the British Administrator in Northern Ireland, Mr. William Whitelaw, said the I.R.A. had started the trouble as an excuse to resume hostilities.
 The statement said British troops only fired when shot at during Sunday's incident.